andytriboletti/openspace-swift/README.md

 If you find any bugs or defects email me at info@greenrobot.com or you can submit a pull request.

-Given enough eyeballs, all bugs are shallow. -Eric S. Raymond

-# GIT LFS required
-•In order to use the images GIT LFS is required (git-lfs).

 # Free Download
 https://testflight.apple.com/join/6MMGHF2j